 RECOMMENDED RECERTIFICATION PERIOD

-Under the Australian Resuscitation Council guidelines, it is recommended that those trained in HLTAID001 Provide cardiopulmonary resuscitation refresh their skills every 12 months in line with industry standards.
-It is recommended recertification be undertaken every 3 years for HLTAID005 Provide first aid in remote situations.
+Under the Australian Resuscitation Council guidelines, it is recommended that those trained in HLTAID009 Provide cardiopulmonary resuscitation refresh their skills every 12 months in line with industry standards.
+It is recommended recertification be undertaken every 3 years for HLTAID014 Provide First Aid in remote or isolated site.

 To view dates and book, click below and allow a couple of minutes for calendar to load dates, select available date to complete online enrolment and payment.

 Contact us directly for group rates for bookings of 6+ persons